knative/docs/community/samples/serving/machinelearning-python-bentoml/index.md

     127.0.0.1:5000/predict
     ```

-## Building and deploying the sample

-BentoML supports creating an API server docker image from its saved model directory, where
-a Dockerfile is automatically generated when saving the model.
+1. BentoML supports creating an API server docker image from its saved model directory, where a Dockerfile is automatically generated when saving the model.

-1. To build an API model server docker image, replace `{username}` with your Docker Hub
-  username and run the following commands.
+    To build an API model server Docker image, replace `{username}` with your Docker Hub username and run the following commands:

     ```bash
     # jq might not be installed on your local system, please follow jq install